Terms and Conditions

 - b. charge the Customer for, and the Customer must indemnify Planex from, all costs and expenses (including all legal costs, collection costs and expenses on an indemnity basis) incurred by it resulting from the default or in taking action under this Agreement;

-- c. cease or suspend supply of any further goods to the Customer; and
+- d. cease or suspend supply of any further goods to the Customer; and

-- d. by written notice to the Customer, terminate any uncompleted Agreement.
+- e. by written notice to the Customer, terminate any uncompleted Agreement with the Customer.

 - 6.1 Until Planex receives full payment in cleared funds for all goods supplied by it to the Customer, as well as all other amounts owing to Planex by the Customer: